Buckshot discography

-Kenyatta Blake, who is known professionally as Buckshot is an American hip hop recording artist from Crown Heights, Brooklyn.
-His discography consists of fourteen studio albums, including one solo album, three collaborative album with 9th Wonder, one collaborative album with KRS-One, one collaborative album with P-Money, four albums as one-third of group Black Moon, and four albums as member of supergroup Boot Camp Clik, as well as one remix album, an audiobook, numerous singles and many guest appearances on other artists' songs.
+Kenyatta Blake, who is known professionally as Buckshot is an American hip-hop recording artist from Crown Heights, Brooklyn.
+His discography consists of fifteen studio albums, including two solo albums, three collaborative albums with 9th Wonder, one collaborative album with KRS-One, one collaborative album with P-Money, four albums as one-third of group Black Moon, and four albums as member of supergroup Boot Camp Clik, as well as one remix album, an audiobook, numerous singles and many guest appearances on other artists' songs.